 But as more and more people have made their home in Center City, we’ve had to gently shove some of them past the traditional boundaries, which means even the once-dicey “fringe neighborhoods” just beyond the grid are now perfectly livable.

-The farther you go from Center City, the cheaper the rent, thanks to the No. 1 real estate rule: location, location, location.
+The farther you go from Center City, the lower the rent, thanks to the No. 1 real estate rule: location, location, location.

 By contrast, smaller buildings and street parking dominate the surrounding neighborhoods.
 So if you’re coming with a car in tow, you might want to consider the benefits of convenient parking.